 - Headline—A quick rundown of what you’re offering.
 Treat this like a CTA.

 - Media—The image or video used in your ad.
-This is the focal point—the thing that makes viewers want to take a closer look.
+This focal point makes viewers want to take a closer look.

-- Post Text—Text placed directly above or below your image.
-This is often the first piece of copy your readers will see.
+- Post Text—Text placed directly above or below your image is often the first copy your readers will see.

-- Call-to-Action—A button that appears near the bottom of the ad with a directive as to what readers should do next.
-One or two words, like learn more or shop now.
+- Call-to-Action—A button near the bottom of the ad directs readers what to do next, like “Learn More” or “Shop Now.”
 Your CTA should create a strong sense of urgency.

 Types of Facebook Ads

 Facebook ads present an opportunity to promote yourself in various ways.
 You can opt for a traditional ad with a call-to-action, features, benefits, and boost posts, or choose from a range of interactive lead generation ads.

 For many marketers, their first attempt at paid ads involves boosting an existing post.
 The process can feel quite effective initially, but it’s hard to measure your ROI.
 You can’t effectively target custom demographics, so though more people might see you, they might not necessarily be the right people.

 Facebook Ads Guide